YeeTone/CS302-2022Spring/Assignment/A9/A9Report.md

 - SCAN: 279ms
 - CSCAN: 388ms

-For FIFO\SSTF\SCAN\CSCAN algorithm, their rotational latency is same.
+For FIFO\SSTF\SCAN\CSCAN algorithm, their rotational latency is the same.
 12000r/min => 200r/s => 0.2r/ms => 5ms/r
 Since it is randomly distributed access, we treat it as half round: 2.5ms Since 6 accesses, total time = 2.5ms\*6 = 15ms

+The question does not tell us the transfer time, thus we omitted.

 Total Time:
 - FIFO: 260+15=275ms
 - SSTF: 180+15=195ms
 - SCAN: 279+15=294ms
 - CSCAN: 388+15=403ms

 ## 2. Simple File System